Back to Learning Catalog

 Open

 This course, although looking specifically at the experiences of women, is not for girls only.
-If you are a student interested in exploring the world through film and open minded enough to be interested in social change, this course is for you.
+If you are a student interested in exploring the world of women’s studies through viewing several films and open-minded enough to explore issues involving women’s issues and social change, this course is for you.

-Adult themes are explored in a direct and mature manner in this course.
+Note: Adult themes are explored directly and maturely in this course and the films viewed.
 This material may not be appropriate for middle school or early high school students.

-Note: Students will need to have access to the following movies to complete this course.
+Students will need to have access to the following movies to complete this course.
 Typically movies can be accessed at local libraries for free.
+Please check the movie ratings.

 • Mona Lisa Smile (2003)